ErenBYilmaz/ModelComparisonTest/README.md

 5. Determine the number of iterations (more is better, but with diminishing returns.
 It also makes the test take longer.
 I recommend 999, more if you have the computation time, less if you want to do thousands of comparisons or if computing the metric is expensive).
 6. Run a `PermutationModelComparisonPaired` to get a p-value for comparing the models.

-# Examples and Simulations with artificial data
+# Examples and simulations with artificial data
 Examples and simulations with artificial data can be found in the unit tests in `test_hypothesis_test.py`.

 # Common pitfalls to avoid